Tzrifin Underground: Arrest and trial

 Sixteen members of the group were tried before a military court headed by Benjamin Halevy.
-The defendants were represented by Shmuel Tamir; the trial established him as Israel's "foremost political lawyer".
+The defendants were represented by former Irgun officer and future politician Shmuel Tamir; the trial established him as Israel's "foremost political lawyer".
 The prosecutor was Haim Cohn.
 Although the government was unable to prove the group's involvement in the Soviet embassy attack, Halevy nevertheless deemed the group "a severe danger to state security".
 Heruti was sentenced to ten years in prison; another leader, Shimon Bachar, was sentenced to twelve years; and several others were given sentences ranging from one to seven years.
 However, two years later, they were freed, and Prime Minister David Ben-Gurion commuted their sentences.